Academy Member Inducted 2007

 Rates Information

-Two-party mediations are billed at $200.00 per party, per hour, three-party mediations are billed at $175.00, per hour, per party, four-party mediations are billed at $150.00 per party, per hour.
+Two-party mediations are billed at $225.00 per party, per hour; three-party mediations are billed at $175.00 per hour, per party; and four-party mediations are billed at $150.00 per party, per hour.
 Preparation time will also be billed at the same rate.
 There is a two (2) hour minimum fee plus a charge equal to one-half hour as an administrative fee for scheduling, preparation of notices and filing a mediation report.
 The mediator's travel rate, if applicable, is $175.00 per hour.
-Expenses associated with the mediation may include such things as airfare, mileage, tolls, parking, lodging and the facility fees for conducting in person mediation conferences.
+Expenses associated with the mediation may include such things as airfare, mileage, tolls, parking, and lodging.
+If the mediaton is conducted at a venue other than The Resolution Center, any facility charge will be equally shared by participating parties.
 Unless otherwise agreed in writing, all charges will be divided equally between the parties and are due upon receipt of the billing statement.
 To avoid confusion, a "party" is defined as all parties who are represented by the same counsel.
-If a party is not represented by counsel, a $500.00 deposit must be paid at least fourteen (14) days in advance of the mediation conference date by each pro se party.
-Failure to make the deposit will result in cancelation of the mediation.
+I do not conduct mediaations if there are pro se parties involved in the matter.

 It is agreed that I am contracting with the attorneys, the adjusters, and their clients and insureds.
 It shall be the responsiblity of the parties and their counsel to ensure that my charges for conducting the mediation are paid in accordance with these terms.
 Failure of any party, or their counsel, to make timely payment shall subject the parties and their counsel to additional fees, costs and sanctions as the circumstances require.